TractorHacking/TractorHacking.github.io/greenboard.md

 If for any reason during operation of the board you see the 3 status green lights stay on without any flashing and are having troubles communicating with it, this means that the board got locked up.
 A problem that we have not been able to prevent.
 The solution to this is the unplug the board, wait about 5 seconds then plug the board back in.
 This should reset the board back to an operational state.

+# Additional Information

+For more detailed information about GreenBoard please see the [GreenBoard Developer Guide](/greenboard/developer/)